yunteng/CubicaPlus/README.md

     All calls to GLVU are restricted to include/util/VIEWER.h and include/util/VIEWER.inl so you can easily swap to your own favoriate OpenGL navigator.

 ============================================
-Compiling the code
+#Compiling the code

-Under projects: replace common.inc with one of the following: common.osx.noopenmp.inc, common.osx.openmp.inc, common.linux.inc.
+We've successfully built this code on Mac OSX 10.9 and 10.10 as well as Ubuntu 12.04.
+Different compiler flags are provided under the projects directory.
+Replace common.inc with one of the following: common.osx.noopenmp.inc, common.osx.openmp.inc, common.linux.inc.
 The osx.openmp one uses OpenMP/Clang (https://clang-omp.github.io/) which I recall took some effort to install.
-If you don't want to bother with getting OpenMP to work, simply set USING_OPENMP and USING_SUBSPACE_OPENMP to 0 in include/SETTINGS.h.
+If you don't want to bother with getting OpenMP to work, simply set USING\_OPENMP and USING\_SUBSPACE\_OPENMP to 0 in include/SETTINGS.h.

 Once all the necessary changes are made in common.inc, call make from the cubica++ directory.
 It will recurse down into the projects directories and build all the necessary binaries.
 The binaries will be deposited in the bin directory.

 The pipeline.sh script executes the entire workflow on the hand example, including full space simulation training, basis generation, cubature training and subspace condensation simulation.

 ============================================
-Usage:
+#Usage:

 All binaries uses our customized config file.
 Please see the config direcotry for a few examples.
 Specifically, chand.fullsim.%d.cfg are for full space simulation, chand.training.cfg trains the subspace and chand.run.cfg is for simulation with subspace condensation.